ORMAPtools/ORMAP-python-tools/README.md

 There are currently some other files in the repo that got pulled along from earlier work done by other people including zoom_script_tool.py and zoom_tool_ormap.py.

+### Zoom

+Taxmap page index -- zoom current map to taxmap

+There is an option set by default, "Zoom now".
+When it's set, you select a page and the map should immediately zoom.

+If you turn off "Zoom now" then the map zoom won't happen until you click on the "Run" button.

+Taxlot number -- This is not working yet.

 ## Unit Tests

 There is a unit test in each python file.
 This means you can develop the code in that file independently, running it in a debugger and confirming it does what you expect before putting together all the pieces.